 Iron, IIF, octahedriteMost Common type of iron meteorite, composed mainly of taenite and kamacite and named for the octahedral (eight-sided) shape of the kamacite crystals.
 When sliced, polished and etched with an acid such as nitric acid, they display a characteristic Widmanstätten pattern.
 Spaces between larger kamacite and taenite plates are often Click on Term to Read More

-29° 22′ N., 100° 58′ W. A single iron meteoriteMeteorite composed mainly of iron (Fe) and nickel (Ni) in the form of two alloys, kamacite and taenite.
-Due to their metallic makeup and extraordinary weight, iron meteorites are easily distinguished from ordinary rocks.
-Also, because they rarely break up in the air and suffer much less from the effects Click on Term to Read More weighing 3,346 g was found by a Mr. Mueller 4.5 miles west of Del Rio, Texas on a ranch owned by Mr. E. Daughtrey.
+Found 1965 29° 22′ N., 100° 58′ W. A single iron meteoriteIron meteorites consist mostly of metallic iron alloyed with typically between ~5 to ~30 wt% nickel.
+The main metal phases are kamacite α-(Fe, Ni) and taenite y-(Fe, Ni).
+Based on their group classification, they may also contain a small weight percentage of one or more of the following minerals: • Click on Term to Read More weighing 3,346 g was found by a Mr. Mueller 4.5 miles west of Del Rio, Texas on a ranch owned by Mr. E. Daughtrey.
 Following a search of the area, five additional pieces were found, having a combined weight of 250 g.

 The IIF group contains only six members with a compositional gap dividing four low-Ni members (~10–11%; Purmela, Dorofeevka, Monahans 1938, and Del Rio) from two high-Ni members (~13–14%; Corowa and Repeev Khutor).
 The photo above shows a 41.6 g slice of Del Rio previously in the Elbert A. King Collection.